Code-Institute-Submissions/milestone-project-132/README.md

 - As a user type, I am aware of the product and most of its features and would like to sign up

 Site owner story:
-- Wants to present the basics of what the application can do in a manner that will entice potential users to sign up for the beta verison of the app.
+- Wants to present the basics of what the application can do in a manner that will entice potential users to sign up for the beta version of the app.

 ### Five Planes ###
 * Strategy: Given the above user and site-owner stories, the strategy is to convey basic information regarding the app in a way that is easy to understand.
 The website will provide the opportunity for users to sign up to the app and showcase some testimonials to show how other users have enjoyed using it.